NicoToledoJAVA/PrivatePOSBack/README.md

 # PrivatePOSBack

+## Description/Descripción

+### English
+The present repository is the back end of a POS
+(Point of Sale) application.
+It is essentially the cash register application, so to speak.
+All documentation will be in English and Spanish.
+More endpoints can be created as needed.

+### Spanish
 El presente repositorio es el back end de una aplicación POS (Point of sale.
 Punto de venta).
 Es la apliación de la caja registradora, por así decirlo.
 Toda la documentación estará en inglés y castellano.
 Se pueden crear más endpoints a medida que se van necesitando.

 ## CustomerController